wesql/wescale/doc/design/20231113_Vreplication.md

 ## **Algorithm Flow Chart**

-As described above, a typical VStream process is as follows, experiencing one crash recovery during the process.
+As described above, a typical VReplication process is as follows, experiencing one crash recovery during the process.
 The numbers in parentheses indicate the order of operations.

 ![Algorithm Flow](images/Vreplication_2.jpeg)